TNTurnerLab/fitDNM/README.md

 4. Modify `fitDNM_genome_wide.json` and  to point to the described input files and change parameters also outlined below
 5. Run fitDNM snakemake.
 Once finished running, two files should be generated, `.fitDNM.report` and `.muts.report`

+Note: We recommend creating a working directory when running this pipeline as it generates many different temporary files need to run fitDNM

 __Running locally:__
 If running locally with docker see the following example code and be sure to update the paths being mounted with `-v` to reflect the actual paths to the data and location of the fitDNM_snakemake code and the paths within the config file to reflect the mounted directories
 ```